Droid021/amazon-clone/README.md

 ## Amazon Clone using react
-Building an amazon clone using react js and hosting
+Building an amazon clone using react js and hosting on netlify and firebase

 ### Task list